CedricLefevre/Captchas/README.md

 # Captchas
-In class, we learnt how to develop a simple captcha (with 5 letters or numbers).
+In class, we learnt how to develop a simple captcha (with 5 letters or/and numbers).

 How to run it ?